JamesSkemp/words/content/post/upgrading-subversion-15x-to-160-on-windows-vista-checklist.md

 +++
 title = "Upgrading Subversion 1.5.x to 1.6.0 on Windows Vista - checklist"
-summary = "Subversion 1.6.0 released a short time ago, and all the Windows binaries are ready to go.
+description = "Subversion 1.6.0 released a short time ago, and all the Windows binaries are ready to go.
 Here's a checklist (which should be applicable for future use) on Subversion, Apache, and TortoiseSVN upgrading." draft = false comments = true date = "2009-03-23T20:40:00-05:00"